-There are other projects investigating the use of different compressor designs, with the same refrigerants currently in use, to improve efficiency.
+Other projects are investigating using different compressor designs with the same refrigerants currently in use to improve efficiency.
 These could lead to much smaller units than the ones currently in use.

 Humans have used some form of air conditioning for as long as we’ve lived in hot places.
 It’s one of the great hallmarks of civilization: using our ingenuity to make our environment more comfortable for us.

 Our modern air conditioners work very differently from the windcatchers of ancient Persia, but they retain the same principle.
 They replace hot air with cooler air and make the home a more pleasant place to be.

 When you switch on your air conditioner, you aren’t just cooling your home; you’re participating in a grand tradition.
 We’ve been finding ways to keep our homes cooler than the world outside for thousands of years.
 We’ll continue working to find new and innovative ways to cool them in the future.